Some days you’re lucky, some days you’re not.

 Believe it or not, we drove around Montreal for… yes, 90 minutes.
 And it’s not like we were trying to find a specific restaurant in a specific street.
 Honestly, after 20 minutes of driving, we were ready to eat anything.
 And eating close to the hotel wasn’t an option either—there wasn’t much in the area and I was scared to find cockroaches in my food at the hotel’s restaurant (well, if the room had bed bugs… you can only imagine what was going on in the kitchen!).

 Eventually, we found a spot close to Sainte Catherine and had Korean food.
 Best Bulgogi ever, trust me.
 Especially when you’re starving.

 A last minor annoyance occurred we went to grab some water and drinks at Jean Coutu on Sainte Catherine.
-Entering the store wasn’t a problem, but exiting was: presumably to avoid shopping cart theft, there was two vertical posts at the exit door and the opening was too narrow for the stroller.
+Entering the store wasn’t a problem, but leaving was—there were two vertical posts at the exit door (presumably to avoid shopping cart theft) and the opening was too narrow for the stroller.
 Granted, it’s a small thing, but I found it infuriating, stupid, and thoughtless.
 If you are going to make your store difficult to access for wheelchair users, people with walkers or people with strollers, go all the way and block the entrance as well as the exit, so that we can avoid the place altogether!